 Crazy as it sounds, I decided to go on this pilgrimage because an oracle reading told me to.
 I asked how I could heal emotionally and the cards, literally, showed me snow.
 I didn’t have a better suggestion, so I went with it, desperate to release the wounds that I had held onto for so long.
 And a voice within me whispered that if I followed my heart to Europe that winter, I would finally find true love.

 Which has essentially been my reason for existing for as long as I can remember.

 Since my first Kindergarten crush I’ve considered myself an absolute love addict.
 I have been over the moon in love with every man I have ever had.
 Each every one of them, at least for a moment, was “the one.”
-Whether it was my fourth grade boyfriend who I held hands with once or a relationship that lasted for years, I adored them like Adonis’s and longed to be worshipped like Aphrodite.
+Whether it was my fourth grade boyfriend who I held hands with once or a relationship that lasted for years, I adored them like Adonis’ and longed to be worshiped like Aphrodite.

 A thousand times “I love you” could never be enough.
 A million kisses could never be enough.
 Hours upon hours between the sheets could never be enough.
 I’d cling and caress and canoodle and swoon.
 Even the times when I pretended to be “cool,” I always wanted more passion more affection more attention.

 And of course, that intense adoration has a shadow.
 Because when you see a man as everything, you lose everything when he leaves.